Mart22052006/Auto_Personal_Asistant_Aiagent/README.md

-# iMovie System with AI Email Assistant
+# AI Personal Assistant System

 ## Project Overview
-This project combines a movie information system with an AI-powered email assistant.
-It features a modern web interface built with React and TypeScript for the frontend, Django for the backend, and includes an innovative AI email assistant system.
+This project is a comprehensive AI Personal Assistant system that helps users manage their emails, schedule meetings, and generate reports.
+It features a modern web interface built with React and TypeScript for the frontend, and integrates with n8n for workflow automation and AI-powered assistance.

 ## Key Features

-### Movie Information System
-- Trending movies display
-- Movie categorization and filtering
-- User preference-based recommendations
-- Detailed movie information pages

 ### AI Email Assistant
 - Automated email composition and sending
 - Email summarization capabilities
 - Natural language processing for email commands
 - Integration with n8n for workflow automation

+### Meeting Management
+- Schedule and manage meetings
+- Calendar integration
+- Meeting reminders and notifications
+- Meeting notes and summaries

+### Report Generation
+- Automated report creation
+- Data analysis and visualization
+- Custom report templates
+- Export in multiple formats

 ## System Architecture